xvik/dropwizard-guicey/src/doc/docs/getting-started.md

 Now resource will return caller IP.

-Also you can inject request specific objects with [as method parameter](installers/resource.md#context-usage)
+Also, you can inject request specific objects [as method parameter](installers/resource.md#context-usage)

 !!! note
     Field injection used in examples for simplicity.
 In real life projects [prefer constructor injection](https://github.com/google/guice/wiki/Injections).

+!!! tip
+    By default, resources are **forced to be singletons**, but you can use scope annotations to change it:
+    `@RequestScoped` or `@Prototype` (for example, when guice servet modules support is disabled).
+    Also, you can switch all jersey extensions (resources, providers) to be managed by HK2.

 ### Add managed